runpod/openv/docs/technical-flow.md

     - Failed generations are tracked in database
     - Users notified of failures
-    - Automatic cleanup of incomplete or failed jobs

 5. **Testing**
-    - Jest test suite for API endpoints
+    - Unit tests for API endpoints
-    - Integration tests for RunPod interaction
+    - Integration tests for some endpoints
-    - Webhook handling verification
-    - Database operations validation